umijs/dumi/docs/guide/demo-principle.md

 Will user write projects in Markdown?
 Absolutely no. The reason why we directly write demos in Markdown is simple and convenience in this way.
 But if there was a complex demo, and we were determined to write in Markdown.
 It would be a nightmare when writting and maintaining, same as we still have to use Windows Notepad to code in 2020.

-In order to letting developers to code and maintain demos as same as developing components, dumi support to import demo from external, something like this:
+In order to let developers to code and maintain demos as same as developing components, dumi support to import demo from external, something like this:

 ```html
 <code src="/path/to/Demo.tsx" />